MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/retail-product-kit-setup.md

 ## Assemble kit products

 After the assembly orders are generated, a warehouse worker can pick and pack the kit components and package the kit.
-The warehouse worker updates the assembled quantity for each kit configuration and then, when they've completed assembling all the kits in the order, they can post the bill of materials (BOM) journals.
-When the BOM journals are posted, on-hand inventory for the product kits is increased, and on-hand inventory for the individual components is decreased.
+The warehouse worker updates the assembled quantity for each kit configuration, and when they've completed assembling all the kits in the order, they can post the bill of materials (BOM) journals.
+When the BOM journals are posted, on-hand inventory for the product kits is then increased, and on-hand inventory for the individual components is decreased.

 For more information about how to view and maintain assembly orders for product kits, see [Process kit assembly and disassembly orders](process-kit-assembly-and-disassembly-orders.md).